Equivariant Principal Bundles over the 2-Sphere: Equivariant Principal -bundles

 \subsubsection{Contractible Case}

-All of the equivariant bundles over the space $X$ are split bundles, since the orbit space of the space $X$ (where the group is one of the cyclic group, the tetrahedral group, the octahedral group, and icosahedral group) is contractible and paracompact.
-Therefore, we will use the classification theorem of Hambleton and Hausmann \cite{ian1}.
-Since, the possible specific spaces $(*$,$\pi$,$\varphi$ $)$ split over its orbit spaces.
-All the possible orbit spaces are locally compact, all the possible isotropy groupoid are locally maximal and the group $\Gamma$ is a compact Lie group.
-Thus is a bijection for all case where the orbit space is contractible.
+All of the equivariant bundles over the space $\mathcal{A}^1$ are split bundles, as the orbit space of $\mathcal{A}^1$ is both contractible and paracompact.
+The specific spaces $(*$,$\pi$,$\varphi$ $)$ can be split over their orbit spaces, as stated in Theorem \ref{class}.
+Additionally, all possible orbit spaces are locally compact, and the possible isotropy groupoids are locally maximal.
+Since the group $\Gamma$ is a compact Lie group, the map